Welcome to the Home Page of Potash Nursery, Suffolk's Leading Fuchsia Specialist

 Young plants in 6 cm pots are dispatched from early March to end of May.

-Orders can be placed at any time in advance; when you can either specify when you would like the plants delivered (please allow up to 30 days from date of order), or if you do not choose a date they will be delivered mid-April.
+Orders can be placed at any time in advance; when you can either specify when you would like the plants delivered (please allow up to 30 days from date of order), or if you do not choose a date they will be delivered in April.
 Orders received during the mail order season will automatically be dispatched as soon as possible unless otherwise specified.
 The majority of orders tend to be sent within 10-14 days, but we do ask that you allow up to 30 days from receipt of order.

 Our full catalogue can be viewed here on the website together with online ordering facilities.